tridactyl/keyboard-api/readme.md

  - `.onKeydown` is an InputEventManager.
 Listeners receive an object that contains the important properties of each keyevent (real keyevents can't be copied between processes).
  - `.suppress()` suppresses or unsuppresses all future events.
     - `.suppress({stopPropagation: true, preventDefault: false})`
- - Some more sophisticated method of expressing what should be suppressed, see [#suppression-rules].
+ - (Not implemented) Some more sophisticated method of expressing what should be suppressed, see [#suppression-rules].
     - Could use the same syntax to express which keyevents you want to be sent at all

 KeyboardEvents are seen, processed and optionally suppressed by this API before Firefox shortcuts, browser.onCommand shortcuts or event listeners defined on DOMWindow objects handle the event.